mariusv/rackspace-schedule-images/README.md

 Ex:

-0 0 * * *   root sh /root/schedule.sh (in this example the script will runn every night at 00:00)
+0 0 * * *   root sh /root/schedule.sh (in this example the script will run every night at 00:00)

 save and you are good to go! :-)